-- The sub-attributes date start and date end should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (e.g. April = 04) and 2 digits for the day (DD).
-When no specific year is required (i.e. the feature is removed at the same time each year) the following two cases may be considered:
+- The sub-attributes date start and date end should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
+When no specific year is required (that is, the feature is removed at the same time each year) the following two cases may be considered:

 - same day each year: ----MMDD

 - same month each year: ----MM--

-29.16 Radar wave length
+29.15 Radar wave length

-Radar wave length: IHO Definition: The distance between two successive peaks (or other points of identical phase) on an electromagnetic wave in the radar band of the electromagnetic spectrum.
+Radar wave length: IHO Definition: The distance between two successive peaks (or other points of identical believed: August 2016 phase) on an electromagnetic wave in the radar band of the electromagnetic spectrum.
 (S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.172, November 2000).